-Mad for plaid?
-Absolutely!
+This years’ Thanksgiving table with plaid and copper accents will have you mad for plaid.
 I try not to be too obvious about my love for plaid, but I look for any excuse to decorate with it especially during Thanksgiving and Christmas.
-This years’ Thanksgiving table with plaid and copper accents has turned out to be one of my favorites.
-Anyone else getting excited about planning their Thanksgiving table?
+Anyone else looking forward to planning their Thanksgiving table?
 Keep reading for ideas you can use too.

 On the table I’m using a square of plaid fabric on top of a pinstripe linen table cloth.
-The plaid fabric was intended for pillows that are still on my project list, but you have to agree the colors in the fabric are perfect for the occasion.
+I think you’ll agree the rich colors in the fabric compliment the variety of pumpkin colors on the table.

-The green pumpkin with its gnarly stem takes center stage on a bed of seeded eucalyptus stems, which is elevated on a white cake stand.
-The pumpkin may be a little lopsided but its bubbling over with personality.
+The green pumpkin with its gnarly stem takes center stage on a bed of seeded eucalyptus stems, by elevating it on a white cake stand.
+Our pumpkin may be a little lopsided but its bubbling over with personality.

-The arrangement is low enough for everyone to see across the table, so I don’t have to worry about moving things when we sit down to eat.
+Notice the arrangement is low enough for everyone to see across the table, so no worries about moving things when we sit down to eat.

 Down the center of the table are the striped pumpkins I picked up earlier this fall mixed with eucalyptus stems and candles.
-The delicate leaves of the eucalyptus balance the bold plaid pattern on the table, and share the same color green as the big pumpkin.
+Using delicate eucalyptus leaves balances the bold plaid pattern on the table, and also shares the same color green as the big pumpkin.

 With a minimum of table decor like using a cake stand and natural elements, I don’t have to worry too much about storage.
 The centerpiece was purposely created using natural items that will be turned into compost or mulch afterwards.